 Nucleoside and Nucleotide Analogue Reverse Transcriptase Inhibitors

 Abacavir (Ziagen, ABC)

-Abacavir is mutagenic and clastogenic in some in vitro and in vivo assays.
+Abacavir (ABC) has been found to be mutagenic and clastogenic in some in vitro and in vivo assays.
 In long-term carcinogenicity studies in mice and rats, malignant tumors of the preputial gland of males and the clitoral gland of females were observed in both species, and malignant hepatic tumors and nonmalignant hepatic and thyroid tumors were observed in female rats.
-The tumors were seen in rodents at doses that were 6 to 32 times that of human therapeutic exposure.1
+The tumors were seen in rodents at exposures that were six to 32 times those observed in humans who received the recommended dose.1

-No effect of abacavir on reproduction or fertility in male and female rodents has been seen at doses of up to 500 mg/kg/day (about 8 times that of human therapeutic exposure based on body surface area).
+No effect of ABC on reproduction or fertility in male and female rodents has been seen at doses of up to 500 mg/kg per day.
+These doses produced exposures in rodents that were about eight times the exposures observed in humans who received the recommended dose.
+Exposures in this study were based on body surface area.

 Teratogenicity/Adverse Pregnancy Outcomes